asimovian/old-plur-backup/README.md

 as to new directives by the network administrators.
 Management services start, stop, and reconfigure other plur services dynamically, based on changing operational requirements.

-Common third-party software services (e.g., PostgreSQL, Memcached, etc.) are locked down and only interacted with through plur the messaging API provided by the specific plur service controlling that software (e.g., PostgreSQLService, MemcachedService, etc.).
+Common third-party software services (e.g., PostgreSQL, Memcached, etc.) are isolated from communicating with anything other than their locally running plur node, which forwards only authorized requests from application servers.

 Contributors